-If we are stressed by the difficulty of selling a house, there is way throughout the labyrinth: we cannot conjure a buyer out of anywhere, nor make the kitchen or garden bigger; but we can be patient, and in the meantime enjoy the friendship of our neighbours while we still have it.
+If we are stressed by the difficulty of selling a house, there is a way throughout the labyrinth.
+We cannot conjure a buyer out of anywhere, nor make the kitchen or garden bigger.
+But we can be patient, and in the meantime enjoy the friendship of our neighbours while we still have it.
 Issues that only time can resolve must not be allowed to dominate our entire mental landscape.

 Following this six-point plan will help you feel that you have taken charge of your life.
 It will assist in bolstering feelings of self-mastery and self-worth, and these in themselves will help to reduce stress.

 “I used to be a workaholic.
-I never took any exercise.
+Never took any exercise.
 I even used to ignore headaches to get things done, and this left me with debilitation pain.
 Now, I’m more sensible.
 If I’m tired, I stop work.
 It’s just not worth damaging our health for.”

 It is important to realize that spending time resetting priorities, as well as fulfilling leisure interest or even just sitting quietly watching the world go by, are activities that are far from being fruitless or self-indulgent: they are vital keys to our well-being.
 If you suffer from stress and take no steps to discover these keys, mental anxiety can translate into physical tension, and after a while, your health will begin to suffer.